Easy-to-Read Version: History

-Some Deaf readers struggle with reading English because sign language is their first language.
+Some Deaf readers struggle with reading English because of their limited exposure to language.
 The World Bible Translation Center (WBTC) decided to do a translation that would make reading the Bible easier for them.
 The EVD uses simpler vocabulary and shorter sentences to make it more simple to understand.
 The English Version for the Deaf (EVD), and its second cover, the Easy to Read Version (ERV) were translated by Ervin Bishop (Greek Language Translator), David Stringham (Hebrew Language Translator) and Benton L Dibrell (Deaf Language Specialist, Interpreter, and Translator).
 The translators used a thought-for-thought or functional equivalence method of translation.
 It was found to be useful for others who struggle with reading and is often used in prisons and literacy programs.

 The ERV uses the Biblia Hebraica Stuttgartensia (1984) as its Old Testament text with some readings from the Dead Sea Scrolls.
 It also follows the Septuagint, an ancient Greek translation of the Hebrew scriptures, when its readings are considered more accurate.
-For the New Testament revisions, the ERV uses the United Bible Societies' Greek New Testament (fourth revised edition, 1993) and Nestle-Aland Novum Testament Graece (twenty-seventh edition, 1993).
+For the New Testament revisions, the ERV uses the United Bible Societies' Greek New Testament (fourth revised edition, 1993) and Nestle-Aland Novum Testamentum Graece (twenty-seventh edition, 1993).